COS 426 - Computer Graphics

 Final Project: 3D Video Game

-Live demos will be scheduled Tuesday, May 10 and possibly other dates
+Live demos will be scheduled Monday, May 14 and Tuesday, May 15

 For your final project, you will implement a 3D video game using OpenGL.

 You are free to design and implement any sort of game you like, as long as

 it incorporates the required functionality described below.
 For purposes